akka/akka/akka-docs/src/main/paradox/stream/operators/ActorFlow/askWithStatus.md

 ## Description

-Use the @ref[Ask pattern](../../../typed/interaction-patterns.md#request-response-with-ask-from-outside-an-actor) to send a request-reply message to the target `ref` actor when you expect the reply to be akka.pattern.StatusReply.
+Use the @ref[Ask pattern](../../../typed/interaction-patterns.md#request-response-with-ask-from-outside-an-actor) to send a request-reply message to the target `ref` actor when you expect the reply to be `akka.pattern.StatusReply`.
 If any of the asks times out it will fail the stream with an @apidoc[AskTimeoutException].

 The `askWithStatus` operator requires